Coros Pace 2 Review

 For each activity, you also have the choice to optimize settings.
 You can turn on/off activity alerts (including distances, pace, cadence, HR, nutrition, power, etc.) or turn auto-pause on or off.
 You can also set up intervals and repeats or optimize other settings for specific activities.
 The screens are simple to use, and information is quite easy to find.

 With the backlight automatically on, you can easily track your activity while night running without having to press a button to turn it on.
-The screen is bright and ease to see.
+The screen is bright and easy to see.
 We appreciate that the display is crisp and that there is the ability to customize the background color.

 One gripe that some users have expressed is the learning curve for the rolling dial.
 We like how large and easy the dial is to use, but some of our testers expressed that it can be difficult to use while exercising.
 You can turn the auto lock on and off for the dial, but we don't recommend this as the push on the dial will stop and start an activity.